-PolyU welcomes applications from non-Hong Kong residents.
-At present, we have students of various nationalities from Africa, North America, Europe and Southeast Asia.
+PolyU welcomes applications from quality candidates from around the world.
+At present, we have students of various nationalities including Africa, North America, Europe and Southeast Asia.
 We also have many students from the Chinese mainland.

 Non-local students are not eligible for government grants and loans.
 You should therefore ensure that you have sufficient funds for tuition fees, accommodation and other expenses, including medical insurance before enrolling in a study programme at PolyU.

-According to the Hong Kong Immigration Policy, students holding a student visa and studying in full-time locally accredited local programmes at undergraduate level or above are allowed to take up internships, part-time on-campus employment and summer jobs.
+According to the Hong Kong Immigration Policy, non-local students enrolled in full-time locally accredited programmes at undergraduate level or above are allowed to take up internships, part-time on-campus employment and summer jobs.
 Please click here to view the Immigration Policy on Study.
-However, research students in receipt of a studentship or financial assistantship from the University are not allowed to take up any employment without prior approval.
+However, research students receiving scholarship/fellowship or financial assistance from the University are not allowed to take up any employment without prior approval.

-Full-time UGC-funded research students are eligible to apply for PolyU Student Halls of Residence subject to availability.
-Please click here for details of hall residence.
+Full-time research students are eligible to apply for accommodation in PolyU's Student Halls of Residence, subject to availability.
+Please click here for details of Halls of Residence accommodation.

 The University is facing an acute shortage of hall places.
 Full-time students within the normal study period are eligible for about one year of residence (from the check-in date to the end of the 12th month) in University-managed accommodation (including the Student Halls and off-campus housing), subject to availability.
 They can make alternative accommodation arrangements if necessary.
 Please click here for more information.